Get insider access

 2. Best Budget Handheld Vacuum

-The Black+Decker dustbuster Hand Vacuum is the best cordless handheld vacuum at a budget-friendly price point that we've tested.
-It feels less sturdily built than the Shark UltraCyclone Pet Pro+ and is a little bulkire, but it has a few advantages aside from its lower price tag.
-Its dustbin is even bigger and won't need emptying as often.
-The Black+Decker's replacement filters are also less expensive than those for the Shark.
-It excels when it comes to sucking up debris on hard surfaces like countertops or hardwood floors and does a good job of dealing with debris in cracks and crevices, thanks to a built-in crevice tool.
+The Black+Decker 16V MAX dustbuster Cordless Hand Vacuum is the best cordless handheld vacuum we've tested at a wallet-friendly price point.
+While it's not as sturdy as the Shark UltraCyclone Pet Pro+ build-wise and is a little bulkier, it has a few advantages aside from its lower price tag.
+For example, its dustbin is bigger, and its replacement filters are less expensive.
+It excels when it comes to sucking up debris on hard surfaces like countertops or hardwood floors, and it does a good job of dealing with debris in cracks and crevices, thanks to a built-in crevice tool.

 Unfortunately, the selection of attachments is very limited, with only the aforementioned slide-out crevice tool and a flip-out hard-bristle brush; there's no upholstery tool or miniature turbo brush to make cleaning fabric furniture easier.
 It can only run for a little over 10 minutes on a single charge, which is short, even by the standards of other handheld models.
 Worse yet, it takes over three hours to recharge.
 Like the Shark, the manufacturer didn't design its battery for removal and replacement either.
 If the original battery's performance degrades over time, you can't easily swap in a new pack.